White Fang: Plot summary

-It is at this time that White Fang is separated from his mother, who is sold off to another Native camp by Three Eagles.
-He realizes how hard life in the wild is when he runs away from camp, and earns the respect of Grey Beaver when he saves his son Mit-Sah from a group of boys seeking revenge for White Fang attacking one of them for trying to beat him for no reason.
-When a famine occurs, he runs away into the woods and encounters his mother Kiche, only for her to chase him away, for she has a new litter of cubs and has forgotten him.
+At this time, White Fang is separated from his mother, who is sold off to another Native camp by Three Eagles.
+He earns the respect of Grey Beaver when he saves his son Mit-Sah from a group of boys seeking revenge for White Fang attacking one of them for trying to beat him for no reason.
+When a famine occurs, he runs away into the woods and encounters his mother, Kiche, only for her to chase him away, for she has a new litter of pups and has forgotten him.
 He also encounters Lip-Lip, whom he fights and kills before returning to the camp.

 When White Fang is five years old, he is taken to Fort Yukon, so that Grey Beaver can trade with the gold-hunters.
-There, a malicious dog-fighter named "Beauty" Smith connives to get Grey Beaver addicted to whiskey, and then when drunk sell White Fang to him.
-White Fang defeats all opponents pitted against him, including several wolves and a lynx, until a bulldog called Cherokee is brought in to fight him.
+There, a malicious dog-fighter named "Beauty" Smith connives to get Grey Beaver addicted to whiskey, and then when he is drunk sell White Fang to him.
+White Fang defeats all opponents pitted against him, including several wolves and a lynx, until a bulldog called Cherokee is brought in by a faro-dealer named Tim Keenan to fight him.
 Cherokee has the upper hand in the fight when he grips the skin and fur of White Fang's neck and begins to throttle him.
-White Fang nearly suffocates, but is rescued when a rich, mining expert, Weedon Scott, stops the fight, and forcefully buys White Fang from Beauty Smith.
+White Fang nearly suffocates, but is rescued when a rich mining expert, Weedon Scott, stops the fight, and forcibly buys White Fang from Beauty Smith.

 Scott attempts to tame White Fang, and after a long, patient effort, he succeeds.
 When Scott attempts to return to California alone, White Fang pursues him, and Scott decides to take the dog with him back home.
 In Sierra Vista, White Fang must adjust to the laws of the estate.
 At the end of the book, an escaped convict, Jim Hall, tries to kill Scott's father, Judge Scott, for sentencing him to prison for a crime he did not commit, not knowing that Hall was "railroaded".
 White Fang kills Hall and is nearly killed himself, but survives.
-As a result, the women of Scott's estate name him "The Blessed Wolf".
+As a result, the women of Scott's estate name him "the Blessed Wolf".
 The story ends with White Fang relaxing in the sun with the puppies he has fathered with the sheep-dog Collie.